cemigo114/EDA-agent/README.md

 # 🤖 Agentic AI-Powered FIFO Design and Verification System

-An autonomous EDA (Electronic Design Automation) system that uses multi-agent AI collaboration to design, implement, and verify SystemVerilog FIFO buffers from natural language requirements.
+An autonomous EDA system that uses multi-agent AI collaboration to design, implement, and verify SystemVerilog FIFO buffers from natural language requirements.

 ## 🎯 Key Features